prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/context.md

 For usage examples, see your relevant SDK client documentation.

-## Global context
+## Global and scoped context

-To avoid deeply passing around awareness of the current user, request, etc., Prefab allows you to set Context globally.
+To avoid deeply passing around awareness of the current user, request, etc., Prefab allows you to set Context globally and also for a thread/request.
 The mechanisms for doing so will vary by language and framework.

-When global context is set, log levels and feature flags will be evaluated in that context.
-If you provide just-in-time context to your FF evaluations, it will be merged with the global context.
+When context is set, log levels and feature flags will be evaluated in that context.
+If you provide just-in-time context to your FF evaluations, it will be merged with the thread/request context and global context.
 More on merging below.

+The most-specific context will always win.
+If you set the same key in your JIT context that is present in another context, it will clobber the global context and thread/request context for the duration of the evaluation.

 <Tabs groupId="lang">
 <TabItem value="ruby" label="Ruby">